AIA & Solar

 Does commercial solar qualify for AIA?

 Yes.
 UK commercial solar PV qualifies for Annual Investment Allowance, providing 100% first-year deduction against taxable profit up to £1m per year.
-Full Expensing extends this for limited companies.
+Full expensing does not apply to solar (special rate expenditure) — above the AIA cap, a 50% first-year allowance covers the excess.

 What's the difference between AIA and Full Expensing?